JamesAdamHughes/Festerr/README.md

 * The events shown on the page when you first start the page are actully stored in the json_dump file, which I scraped from the skiddle api in June 2015, i.e it's not dynamically pulled from skiddle.
 This is something which obviosuly needs to be fixed

-## Running the Site

-* `cd` to the festerr root level folder.
-* run `node server.js`.You should see the output `Festerr app listening at http://0.0.0.0:3000` on the prompt.
-* Navigate to `localhost:3000` and you should see the page.

 ## Deployed Site on Heroku
 Festerr is also delployed on the Heroku hosting service.
 This reflects the current state of the master branch of the project.
 Navigate to

-# Technial Challnages
-caching data, prevent api throttling (google images) workflow, issiues, waffle, github, feature branch workflow mention cross browser compatability deploying in the wild responsive design keeping access codes secret spotify auth flow lichenstein search (and search in general) animations
-Using GIMp to design logo
-Sepration of concers (both in client and server)